Kutz-Dag/Kutz-Dag/README.md

 <!-- I am planning to add as much as possible to the list above -->
 ```

 > I am currently busy with React.js
 So far, this is my progress:
 - [x] I understand the basics
 - [x] I have created a project with it
+- [ ] I have created many projects with it
 - [ ] I have mastered it

 I’m looking to collaborate on programming projects. <!-- in the future, obviously --->